 Public Key Infrastructure (PKI) Overview

-A PKI allows you to bind public keys (contained in SSL certificates) with a person so in a way that allows you to trust the certificate.
-Public Key Infrastructures most commonly use a Certificate Authority (also called a Registration Authority) to verify the identity of an entity and create unforgeable certificates.
+A PKI allows you to bind public keys (contained in SSL certificates) with a person in a way that allows you to trust the certificate.
+Public Key Infrastructures, like the one used to secure the Internet, most commonly use a Certificate Authority (also called a Registration Authority) to verify the identity of an entity and create unforgeable certificates.
 Web browsers, web servers, email clients, smart cards, and many other types of hardware and software all have integrated, standards-based PKI support that can be used with each other.
-A PKI is only as valuable as the standards that are established for issuing certificates.

 While the term PKI is a very broad term that covers nearly every implementation of SSL, many SSL providers use the term Managed PKI to describe a system that gives you greater control over issuing, renewing, revoking, and managing SSL certificates while still gaining the advantages of using a trusted CA. Features of a managed PKI system often include: